JvanKatwijk/qt-dab/README.md

 A separate widget - visible under control of the *scan* button on the main widget - provides full control on scanning.
 Qt-DAB provides different scanning modes: scan to data, single scan and scan continuously.

-With *single scan* a listing is produced of (the contents of) all ensembles encountered.
-The scan momitor shows for each channel where data was detected the ensemble name, the number of services and the detected transmitters.
+ * With *single scan* a listing is produced of (the contents of) all ensembled ecountered.
-The picture shows the result of such a scan with a simple whip antenna next to the *Lazy Chair*.

-With *scan to data* scanning starts and continues until a channel is detected that carries DAB data (or scanning is stopped by touching the *stop* button).
+ * With *scan to data* scanning starts and continues until a channel is detected that carries DAB data (or scanning is stopped by touching the *stop* button).
-With *scan continuously* a single line is shown for each ensemble enountered, and - as the name suggests - scanning goes on until stopped ny the user.
+ * With *scan continuously* a single line is shown for each ensemble enountered, and - as the name suggests - scanning goes on until stopped ny the user.